 Collaborate with like-minded suppliers

 Another aspect of your business that needs to become green in 2020 concerns your suppliers.
-If your end product/service is green, your workspace is green (even literally if you enriched it with indoor plants), the materials you use also need to be eco-friendly.
+If your end product/service is green, your workspace is green (even literally if you enriched it with indoor plants), and the materials you use also need to be eco-friendly.
 To make certain that it is really so, you need to do a checkup of your suppliers and connect with those who are also focused on sustainability.

 Besides production materials, you need to also consider where you buy groceries for your office kitchen.
 So, make sure your fruits, vegetables, and snacks come from local markets because firstly, you will have more control over the quality of the food and secondly, you will reduce the distance your food travels to get to your employees’ plates.
 By buying locally, you also support local farmers, producers, and the workforce.